• City & RTO

 FAQs

-• Q2.
+• Q1.
 Is a higher IDV always better?

 Ans: Not always.
 While a higher IDV gives you a better claim amount for total loss or theft, it also means higher premiums.
 If the IDV far exceeds the car's realistic market value, you may end up paying more for coverage that doesn't benefit you proportionately.
 The goal should be a reasonable IDV close to your car's true value, not the highest possible one.

-• Q3.
+• Q2.
 Should I negotiate IDV with my insurer?

-Ans: Yes, you can and should discuss IDV with your insurer.
+Ans: Yes, you can discuss your car's IDV with your insurer.
 Insurers often offer a default IDV based on age and depreciation, but you may be able to adjust it within an acceptable range if you have better valuation evidence (like recent market prices, invoice copies, or valuation reports).
 Negotiating can help ensure your IDV is fair and not underestimated.

-• Q4.
+• Q3.
 What should be my IDV for car insurance?

-Ans: Your IDV should reflect your car's current market value after depreciation.
-Typically, this is calculated based on:
+Ans: Your IDV should reflect your car's current market value after depreciation, and it is calculated based on your car's age, manufacturer's selling price, and the depreciation norms used by insurers as per IRDAI.

 Save upto 91% on Car Insurance